epilys/gerb/README.md

 ## Features

-- mechanism for import from other font formats
+- import from other font source formats
+- export to `.otf` and `.ttf`
 - configurable shortcuts system
 - unlimited undos
 - embedded python shell and API for scripting and plugins (work in progress)